 - GUI-based Configuration Manager

-- High resolution control system for linking DAWs to Scope
+- High resolution parameter control using OSC for Scope

-- Scope Modular module allowing custom UIs to control user patches
+- Scope Modular modules allowing custom UIs to control user patches

 - Tools for Scope SDK users to plug ScopeSync UIs into their custom devices

 ScopeSync UIs are defined using an XML-based layout definition language.
 This allows users to build up a custom UI as easily as writing a webpage.
 The toolkit includes typical widgets used in device interfaces, such as rotary encoders, buttons and combo-boxes.

 UIs designed using this language can be loaded both in Sonic|Core Scope as front-ends for devices or modular patches and in plugin hosts, such as Cubase or Ableton Live, through the ScopeSync VST and AU plugins.
 There are also Standalone .exe and .app versions that can be launched independently on Windows and Mac respectively.

 The ScopeSync GUI contains a rich set of features for creating and editing Configurations, which allow a Layout to be mapped to a ScopeSync device by defining Parameter sets.

 Configurations can also be used to customise the look and feel of template layouts.
 This allows users to choose different colours or graphical styles for specific controls.
 The ScopeSync package includes a large number of basic templates and encoder styles to get you started building device UIs without even needing to write any XML.

 Scope parameters can be added to automation lanes or MIDI controlled in real-time using the carefully designed ScopeSync VST and AU plugins.
 The plugins use OSC to achieve high resolution (32-bit) control of Sonic|Core Scope devices that are ScopeSync-enabled.
 The plugin can be run on the same machine as Scope, or talk to the Scope machine over the network.